HarshTanwar1/RealTime_ML/README.md

 - ⚡ **Load models once at startup** (and from a versioned registry) instead of reading `.pkl` files on every request.
 <br/>

+---
 <div align="center">

-⭐ *If you found this project interesting, consider giving it a star!*
+⭐ If you found this project interesting, consider giving it a star!

 </div>